 On November 1, 1980, Gerald told Charlene, “I’m getting that feeling”, he did not need to explain further she knew exactly what he meant….

 In exchange for leniency, Charlene turned on her husband and provided a detailed accounting for all of the murders.
-George’s defense attorney tried, without much success, to discount the wife’s testimony and portray Charlene as a willing participant in the crimes.
-She claimed that George beat and threatened her to carry out her role in the abduction and murders.
+Gerald’s defense attorney tried, without much success, to discount the wife’s testimony and portray Charlene as a willing participant in the crimes.
+She claimed that Gerald beat and threatened her to carry out her role in the abduction and murders.

 As part of a plea agreement, Charlene was sentenced to sixteen years and eight months in the Nevada State prison system.
 Part of the agreement was that she cooperate in the case against her husband.
 No other charges in any other jurisdiction would be filed against her.

 Charlene was released from prison in August 1997 to an undisclosed location.
-George died of cancer in the Nevada State prison on July 18, 2002.
+Gerald died of cancer in the Nevada State prison on July 18, 2002.